 “I’m so sorry.
 Is there anything I can do?”

 “Well,” Joyce said.
-“I gotta piss.
+“I gotta take a leak.
 Stay here while I go.”

 “She’s just angry.
 Dusty has ruined her vacation, too.
 He poisons everything.”